Tall Girl: Plot

 Meanwhile, another girl—Liz—asks Dunkleman on a date.
 Schnipper is now interested in Jodi, so he gets Kimmy to ask her to join them for an escape room activity; Jodi ditches a concert with Fareeda to go.
 In the escape room, they kiss in couples: Jodi and Schnipper, Kimmy and Stig, and Dunkleman and Liz, until Jodi gets frustrated and leaves.
 Jealous, Stig talks to Jodi and agrees to go on a date to Harper's pageant competition.
 Harper wins, but Stig does not turn up.
 At Dunkleman's party, Stig explains that he lost track of time.

 Dunkleman rejects Liz when she asks him to the homecoming dance.
 He gives Jodi platform heels to apologize for being a bad friend.
 Jodi is sent a video from after she left the party.
 Stig pretended that Jodi had an unrequited love for him and says he stood her up.
 Schnipper joined the conversation and a fistfight ensued, leaving Dunkleman with a black eye.

 At the homecoming dance, Kimmy and Stig are crowned Homecoming Queen and King, but he breaks up with her.
 Jodi arrives in the high heels Dunkleman gave her and makes a speech expressing newfound confidence in herself.
 Stig asks Jodi out, but she rejects him.
-She talks to Dunkleman: he finally reveals why he always carries a milk crate: he stands on it and leans in to kiss her.
+She talks to Dunkleman and he finally reveals why he always carries a milk crate: he stands on it and leans in to kiss her.